-Snacks or lunches are NOT provided by the school.
-All students are required to bring their own healthy snack to school each day.
-Students who stay beyond 12:00 p.m. need to bring their own lunch.
+Snacks and lunches are NOT provided by the school.
+All students are required to bring their own healthy snacks to school each day.
+Students who stay after 12:00 p.m. need to bring their own lunch.
 Faith is a Licensed Early Childhood Center.
-With that license, we are required to ensure that all children have the daily nutritional requirements for their snack and lunches.
+With that license, we are required to ensure that all children have the daily nutritional requirements for their snack and lunches:

 • 1 vegetable daily